One Wintry Night

 Like terra cotta pots, Ollas absorb (and transfer) water . . . so leaving them in the ground through freeze-thaw weather cycles could cause cracking as the water in the walls of the Ollas freezes and expands.

 But Ollas may be a little tougher than I though . . .
-I've left 3 Ollas in buried in our gardens here in Wisconsin for the past two winters, and they have all survived just fine.
+I've left 3 Ollas buried in our gardens here in Wisconsin last winter, and all of them this winter, and they have all survived just fine.

 One is pictured above.
 As you can see, it has heaved out of the soil a little this year, but it is not cracked.